-SECTION 3 INSTRUCTION SETS
+SECTION III INSTRUCTION SETS

 The instruction set implemented on the NOVA line is divided into 5 instruction sets.
 There are instruction sets available for fixed point arithmetic, logical operations, program flow alteration, floating point arithmetic, and I/O operations.
-In addition, instruction sets which are a mixture of I/O instructions are available for programming the MMPU and MAP features, the RTC feature, the power fail/auto-restart feature, and certain CPU functions.
+In addition, instruction sets which are a mixture of I/O instructions are available for programming the stack feature, MMPU, MMU, the RTC feature, the power fail/auto-restart feature, and certain CPU functions.